Exploring the Interior Structure and Mode of Tidal Heating in Enceladus: Road-map to Constrain the interior structure and tidal heating mode

-We also obtain the ranges of the interior model parameters and the correlation between them associated with the observables (Appendix Figure~\ref{fig:mdlprmtesmassheatlibgeneral}).
-Previously, we ruled out mean crustal thicknesses around 5--10~km for Enceladus, as they would result in amplitudes of libration that are too large due to resonance in the shell (see Section \ref{sec:shellthicknesslibration}).
+We also obtain the ranges of the interior model parameters and the correlation between them associated with the observables chosen here (Appendix~\ref{sec:modelparametersbroadest}).
+Previously, we ruled out mean crustal thicknesses around 5--10~km for Enceladus, as they would imply amplitudes of libration that are too large (see Section~\ref{sec:shellthicknesslibration}).
 Ice shell thicknesses~$\approx$~1--5~km would be compatible with the estimates of tidal heating and libration only if the mean effective viscosity of the shell is unrealistically low.
 Therefore, we conclude that the mean thickness of Enceladus's shell is larger than 10~km.
-For completeness, we included very low effective viscosities for the shell and the core, which imply deformations in the viscous-dominated regimes.
-As a result, the PDFs of the viscosities of the shell and core indicate multiple peaks representative of tidal dissipation dominated by viscous deformation as well as the anelastic deformation (See also Figure~\ref{figure:heatviscs}).
-From here on out, we consider viscosities of the ice shell and the rocky core that are close to or greater than their nominal relaxation viscosities ($\eta_{\rm shell}~>~10^{12}$~Pa.s and $\eta_{\rm core}~>~10^{11}$~Pa.s), i.e., the ice shell and the rocky core deform in the anelasticity-dominated deformation regime and not in the viscous-dominated deformation regime.
+For completeness, we include very low effective viscosities for the shell and the core, which imply deformation in the viscous-dominated regimes.
+As a result, the PDFs of the viscosities of the shell and core indicate multiple peaks representative of tidal dissipation dominated by both viscous deformation as well as the shear (anelastic) relaxation (See also Figure~\ref{figure:heatviscs}).
+In the remaining analysis below, we consider viscosities of the ice shell and the rocky core that are close to or greater than their nominal relaxation viscosities ($\eta_{\rm shell}>10^{12}$~Pa.s and $\eta_{\rm core}>10^{11}$~Pa.s), i.e., the ice shell and the rocky core deform in the anelasticity-dominated deformation regime, as opposed to the viscous-dominated deformation regime.